-Employee RULE 3.
-A legislative employee Restrictions. shall not accept any gratuity or
+Employee Rule 3.
+A legislative employee Restrictions. shall not accept any gratuity or compensation for his services rendered in connection with his legislative employ-

 A legislative employee, by himself or through others, shall not influence or attempt to influence a state agency, board, or commission to secure or grant special privileges, exemptions, advantages, contracts or treatment, for himself or for others.